Special metrics in hypercomplex geometry: Introduction

 {\bf Acknowledgement.} We wish to express our gratitude to L. Vezzoni for constant encouragement and for taking interest in our paper.
 We also thank him together with L. Bedulli for their useful suggestions regarding the exposition.
+We are grateful to L. Bedulli and L. Marcocci for useful discussions regarding Theorem \ref{Thm:main1.5}.
 The authors wish to thank A. Fino, G. Grantcharov, M. Lejmi and M. Sroka for their interest and their comments which have greatly improved the paper.
 The definition of the Einstein condition was suggested to the second-named author by M. Verbitsky, to whom he is deeply grateful.